 SHAREit is a free, cross-platform file sharing app.
 We use it to share files with family and friends or share files between two or more devices of our own.
 It works on various devices, like Android, iOS, Windows Phone, Windows, Mac.
 Many files can be transferred using this tool, such as photos, videos, music, documents, contacts, audio recordings, apps and other files.
-See how you can transfer contacts, phone numbers from iPhone to Android using SHAREit, just as an example.
-You can find more features of this free file transfer app or download it here.

 It works pretty well most of the time.
 There are some significant issues are discovered though.
 For instance, some Android users found that they can use this free app to send and receive contacts from other phones and computers, it however cannot import contacts to the stock Contacts app on Android phone.
 Today, we will share with you a workaround to this known issue.
 Other than let SHAREit import the received contacts, we can simply import contacts from received VCF, vCard file to our Android phone.

 Any Android phone come with a default File Manager app.
 If like, you can also use a third-party file manager or explorer, such as ES file explorer.